ProtopiaTech/workshop-apim-en/apimanagement-3.md

 - Look at policy for Starter product
 - Notice the rate limits / quota constraints
 - Policies can be at the Product level, API level or Operation Level
-  - Later will drill deeper into API policy expressions
+  - We will later drill deeper into API policy expressions

 ![](Images/APIMProductStarter.png)